About Linda Lidov

 My work in the communication field has spanned the nonprofit, philanthropy, corporate and government sectors – exposing me to a variety of challenges and opportunities in the communication world, and to diverse subject matter and people.
 With an initial focus on high-tech, my work has evolved to concentrate on environmental conservation, economic and social justice, and community development.

 Private industry.
-My career began in 1992 with a marketing job at a start-up document management software firm.
-After firmly planting myself in the technology realm, I joined a commercial spin-off of an aerospace industry giant whose plan was to launch the world’s first high-resolution commercial imaging satellite.
+My career began with a marketing job at a start-up document management software firm.
+After getting my feet wet in the technology realm, I joined a commercial spin-off of an aerospace industry giant whose plan was to launch the world’s first high-resolution commercial imaging satellite.
 The experience was the cornerstone of my 11-year tenure in that industry, during which I became fascinated with how satellite technology influences people's work in environmental and agricultural monitoring, disaster recovery and response, and government planning and mapping.

 From the board room to broken-down buildings.
 My varied public relations experiences have built me into both a strategic thinker and a person who “gets things done.”
 I’m comfortable in the board room guiding executives through a messaging session, hunkering down to write a strategic plan, and managing the many moving parts of a communication project.
 On the tactical side, I’ll happily get my hands dirty, figuratively and literally.
-From writing press releases and researching media contacts, to interviewing workers in dusty attics and capturing video in dilapidated buildings, I'll do what it takes to get the job done.
+From writing press releases to interviewing workers in dusty attics and capturing video in dilapidated buildings, I enjoy the process of communication.